zanemilo/Dijjon/READ ME.md

 [M] Small idea for menu functions such as inn_menu... temporarily(once selction is made simply delete the option from the list or dictionary) append table to end with 'quit' or 'back' or 'return' only for sake of adding option to the enumerated output for user to select from.
 This way user won't assume they are stuck in menu.
 -Another idea, showcased in Python crash course is to print('If you would like to quit at anytime, enter 'q'') followed by incorporating that input into the if elif else logic tree for the menu.

+[M] I am going to need to build compositional relationships within Player class to implement character classes to each Player instance.
+Each ability will also need to be written as a class child of a greator Ability class.
+Then lastly, I will need to make a CharacterClassFactory to help with NPCs.
+We will Need to extend it to take into account the instances level at the time to give it the correct abilities that the classes level would have access to.
+Another layer would be to consider how NPCs will choose prepared spells later in game development.

 [L] Add functionality for quest generation.
 Start small such as swapping the reward for a rand item on reward table or swapping enemy to be encountered or the total num of enemies in encounter.

 [L] Create a dictionary with mad-lib type phrases that each type of commoner job might say.
 This could include information about other NPCs within town, comments on events (including events triggered by the player)